pierrecholhot/icon-fonts/README.md

 Font Icons Repo:
 ================
-Host your project's font-icons in a separate repository to avoid having to DIFF binary files
+Host your project's font-icons in a separate repository to avoid having to DIFF binary files when multiple developers are simultaneously working.

 ## How to use this ?